 (An Exploration Stage Company)

 MANAGEMENT'S DISCUSSION AND ANALYSIS

-(Expressed in Canadian Dollars - Unaudited)
+(Expressed in Canadian Dollars)

+(Unaudited)

-FOR THE NINE MONTHS ENDED AUGUST 31, 2015
+FOR THE THREE MONTHS ENDED FEBRUARY 29, 2016

-Dated: Oct 29, 2015
+Dated: April 29, 2016

-This management discussion and analysis of financial position and results of operations ("MD&A") is prepared as of October 29, 2015 and should be read in conjunction with the unaudited condensed interim financial statements for the period ended August 31, 2015 of Gold Jubilee Capital Corp. ("Gold Jubilee" or the "Company") with the related notes thereto.
+This management discussion and analysis of the financial position and results of operations ("MD&A") is prepared as of April 29, 2016 and should be read in conjunction with the unaudited condensed interim financial statements for the period ended February 29, 2016 of Gold Jubilee Capital Corp. ("Gold Jubilee" or the "Company") with the related notes thereto.
 These unaudited condensed interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
 All dollar amounts included therein and in the following MD&A are expressed in Canadian dollars except where noted.
-Readers may also want to refer to the November 30, 2014 audited financial statements and the accompanying notes.
+Readers may also want to refer to the November 30, 2015 audited financial statements and the accompanying notes.